jayanta525/openwrt-netgear-r6220-100ins/README.md

-*The builds will be updated every week.
+*The builds will be updated every month/on-request.
 Request support for customised builds.
 If you're having trouble, create an issue on GitHub, or request for support [here](mailto:jayanta.gogoi525@gmail.com)*